 Sony’s Radio, TV, and Digital Camera

-Soon after, in 1947, America’s Bell laboratory invented Transistor—a solid-state device to replace vacuum tubes in electronics products.
-These two former research committee members of the Imperial Navy got intrigued with this invention and moved quickly to take its production license in 1952.
-While American companies were busy using the newly invented component for defense purposes, wartime agreement forced Sony’s founders to focus on civilian innovations.
-So, they targeted to innovate pocket radio by replacing vacuum tube with Transistor.
+Soon after, in 1947, America’s Bell laboratory invented Transistor.
+It’s a solid-state device to replace vacuum tubes in electronics products.
+Those two former research committee members of the Imperial Navy got intrigued with this invention.
+Hence, they moved quickly to take its production license from Bell Labs in 1952.
+While American companies were busy using the newly invented component for defense purposes, the wartime agreement forced Sony’s founders to focus on civilian innovations.
+So, they targeted to innovate pocket radio by replacing vacuum tubes with transistors.
 But at that time, Transistor was noisy and could handle little power.
 Hence, Sony embarked on vagarious research to improve, leading to continued quality improvement and cost reduction.
 Subsequently, Sony Transistor radio started taking over the market of America’s RCA and other radio makers.
 Eventually, many of them could not withstand the invasion of Sony’s innovation.

 In addition to applying the same model of causing disruption to incumbent firms in TV, Sony pursued a similar strategy to attack Kodak’s camera business’s dominance.
 Again, Sony took the license of the raw image sensor technology from Bells, nurtured it, and released innovations to make Kodak bankrupt.
 Sony’s such successes are not out of luck or accident.
 There is a repeatable pattern.

 Nichia’s LED light bulb replicated Sony’s model of disrupting incumbents